spiffe/spiffe/CONTRIBUTING.md

 * **Python**
   * [PEP8](https://www.python.org/dev/peps/pep-0008/)

+#### Reporting security vulnerabilities
+If you've found a vulnerability or a potential vulnerability in SPIRE please let us know at security@spire.io.
+We'll send a confirmation email to acknowledge your report, and we'll send an additional email when we've identified the issue positively or negatively.

 #### Third-party code

 When third-party code must be included, all licenses must be preserved.
 This includes modified